 Conduct preliminary candidate interviews

-- Book interviews
+- Book interviews with candidates

 - Determine what aspects of the rubric will be used to evaluate candidates at this stage

-- Determine consistent format and length
+- Determine a consistent format and length

 - Determine which questions will be asked by committee members